itsaerie/Job-Musings/README.md

+# THIS IS A LIVE REPO CURRENTLY
+If you'd like to be subscribed to the updates which I write, please use the "Watch" functionality.

+If you'd like this repo to be near the top of your Github list of repos, go ahead and star it.

 # Goals
 To provide non-generic advice for people who intend on getting some sort work in the software development space.
 Usually, it's for CS majors.